Distributionally Robust Reinforcement Learning with Interactive Data Collection: Fundamental Hardness and Near-Optimal Algorithms: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In this work, we show that in the absence of any structural assumptions, robust RL through interactive data collection necessarily induces a linear regret lower bound in the worst case due to the curse of support shift.
-Meanwhile, under the vanishing minimal value assumption, an assumption that is able to effectively rule out the potential support shift issues for RMDPs with a TV robust set, we propose a sample-efficient robust RL algorithm for those RMDPs.
-We discuss some potential extensions here and the associated challenges next.
+In this work, we show that without any structural assumptions, robust RL through interactive data collection necessarily induces a linear regret lower bound in the worst case due to the curse of support shift.
+Meanwhile, under the vanishing minimal value assumption, which effectively rules out the support-shift pathology for RMDPs with a TV robust set, we develop a sample-efficient robust RL algorithm for this class of problems.
+Beyond the main finite-horizon RMDP setup, we further extend our algorithm and theory to (i) discounted RMDPs with ratio-bounded robust sets, (ii) robust Markov games.
+To demonstrate the operational relevance of our theory, we instantiate the framework for data-driven robust inventory control under demand shifts.
+Together, these extensions and applications show that the ideas developed in this paper form a broader framework for robust sequential decision-making with interactive data collection.